Information about Orthostatic Tremor (OT) can be hard to find, especially practical hints to support OTers and their family and friends.

 Personal Experiences

-Susie Beard one of the Adminstrators of the Facebook Group has compiled a lay-person’s summary of POT (updated Sep 2023) based on the personal experiences of many people diagnosed with POT.
-These notes may help you explain POT to your family, friends and maybe even a health professional who’s not familiar with POT.
+Susie Beard one of the Adminstrators of the Facebook Group has compiled a lay-person’s summary of OT (updated Sep 2023) based on the personal experiences of many people diagnosed with OT.
+These notes may help you explain OT to your family, friends and maybe even a health professional who’s not familiar with OT.
 For those for whom English is not their first language, this document is vertaald in het Nederlands and ha sido traducido al español.

-Susie has also produced a companion document aimed at health professionals, many of whom know no more about POT than your family!
+Susie has also produced a companion document aimed at health professionals, many of whom know no more about OT than your family!

 Thank you Susie for allowing us to reproduce these documents here.

-Ruth Hochheiser has been very active in campaigning to raise the awareness of POT, especially in the USA.
+Ruth Hochheiser has been very active in campaigning to raise the awareness of OT, especially in the USA.
 An article Orthostatic Tremor: Learn About the Need for Research Into This Rare Movement Disorder was published by the American Brain Foundation in June 2023.
-The article details her physical and emotional journey with POT.
+The article details her physical and emotional journey with OT.
 Thank you Ruth.

 Margaret Harvey has written a novella Living with Tremor that describes her journey with ET and OT.
 It can be downloaded from this post on Facebook, is an excellent read and something we can all relate to.
 Thank you Margaret for sharing.

-Heather Mylne has written a short poem entitled “Shaky Pants” describing her life with POT.
+Heather Mylne has written a short poem entitled “Shaky Pants” describing her life with OT.
 You can read it here.
 Thank you Heather for brightening our day.

 Other Organizations and Sources of Information